moby/moby/docs/man/docker-logs.1.md

 **--tail**="all"
    Output the specified number of lines at the end of logs (defaults to all logs)

+The `--since` option shows only the container logs generated after a given date.
+You can specify the date as an RFC 3339 date, a UNIX timestamp, or a Go duration string (e.g. `1m30s`, `3h`).
+Docker computes the date relative to the client machine’s time.
+You can combine the `--since` option with either or both of the `--follow` or `--tail` options.

 # HISTORY
 April 2014, Originally compiled by William Henry (whenry at redhat dot com) based on docker.com source material and internal work.